Compulsory School Uniform

 PE Kit

 When children participate in Physical Education lessons, children must change for all activities.
 Articles worn indoors must include plimsolls, shorts and a T-shirt.
 In colder weather children may wear a sweatshirt, jumper or fleece.
-For swimming, a swimming costume and hat are required.
-Jewellery must be removed before the start of the lesson and head scarves either removed or replaced with a bandana, which will come off easily if it becomes caught.
+Head scarves must either be removed or replaced with a bandana before the start of the lesson.
 The PE kit should consist of:

 • PLAIN T-shirt